 A good education leads to increased wages, small business creation, and less poverty.
 We must restore funding to our educational institutions - they're the foundation of Wisconsin's success.
-Post-high school education should be affordable for everyone, including college and technical training.
+Post-high school education should be affordable for everyone.
 Education is highly correlated with quality-of-life issues such as health, infant mortality, and even a decreased number of abortions.
 Education unlocked a world of opportunity for me.
 I will fight to make sure that your kids have great opportunities too.

 Our state’s natural resources are the crown jewel of Wisconsin.
 Our state is great because of our history of protecting our environment, from our fields to our lakes.
 Unfortunately, my opponent has gone against Wisconsin's long tradition of local control and environmentalism.
 I believe that people should have a say in what goes on in their community.
 I will work to restore local control and an independent DNR so that we can have clean drinking water and use our natural resources wisely.
 Environmental stewardship is key for our quality of life and it also makes long-term economic sense.